-The purpose of the UN Convention on the Rights of Persons with Disabilities (UN CRPD) is to promote, defend and reinforce the human rights of all persons with disabilities.
+The purpose of the Convention on the Rights of Persons with Disabilities (CRPD) is to promote, defend and reinforce the human rights of all persons with disabilities.
 It therefore serves as the legal framework for CBM advocacy.

 First comprehensive human rights treaty of the 21st century

 The Convention and its Optional Protocol was adopted on 13 December 2006 at the United Nations Headquarters in New York, and was opened for signature on 30 March 2007.
 There were 82 signatories to the Convention, 44 signatories to the Optional Protocol, and 1 ratification of the Convention.

 This is the highest number of signatories in history to a UN Convention on its opening day.
 It is the first comprehensive human rights treaty of the 21st century and is the first human rights convention to be open for signature by regional integration organisations.
 The Convention entered into force on 3 May, 2008.

 The Convention is intended as a human rights instrument with an explicit, social development dimension.
 It adopts a broad categorisation of persons with disabilities and reaffirms that all persons with all types of disabilities must enjoy all human rights and fundamental freedoms.